davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/teamwise_winrates.py`
 This Python script computes the winrates for each team.
 For every league, the results are saved to `results/ml_teamwise_brier/{league}_winrates.csv`.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 The columns of the results file are below.
 - `team`: Team abbreviation.
 - `winrate`: Team's winrate as a percentage.